Support Home Launching Your Study Design

 You can add as many spreadsheets to your task as you wish.
 You may want to use multiple spreadsheets to show participants a different set of stimuli, for example.
 You can find some more information about how to add multiple spreadsheets in your task in our How-To guide.

-If you would like to set a specific spreadsheet to a specific instance of the task, you will need to click on the Task Node within the experiment tree, and choose the spreadsheet from the Spreadsheet dropdown, as shown in the image below:
+If you would like to set a specific spreadsheet to a specific instance of the task, you will need to click on the Task Node within the experiment tree, and choose the spreadsheet from the Spreadsheet dropdown.
+This will appear slightly different depending on whether you are using New Experiment Builder or Classic Experiment Builder.

-When using multiple spreadsheets, if you do not set up the spreadsheet at the task node level in this way, the first spreadsheet in the list will be used, by default.
+If you do not set up the spreadsheet at the task node level in this way, the first spreadsheet in the list will be used by default.

 If you have a larger number of spreadsheets, setting the spreadsheet for each task individually can lead to a very large experiment tree which can be difficult to manage.
 In this case, we would recommend using a Counterbalance Node to assign participants to different spreadsheets within the same task node.